-Provider methods are defined using the PROVIDER_METHODS list in each provider class.
-They represent specific actions or queries that can be performed through the provider’s API.
+Developers define provider methods using the PROVIDER_METHODS list in each provider class.
+They represent specific actions or queries that you can perform through the provider’s API.
+These methods extend the basic capabilities of providers beyond simple notifications and queries.

 For example, a monitoring service provider might expose methods to: